How AI can address the global sanctions challenge

 One significant consequence of today’s more complex compliance regimes, and the limitations of traditional current compliance technologies, is the substantial rise in false positive hits, which has placed considerable operational and cost burdens on all financial institutions.
 Of the alerts typically generated, less than 1% represent real financial crime cases, so, banks have to manually review, monitor and rule out the other 99% of hits.
 Many of the systems in the market today use a traditional and static rule-based approach – with limited abilities to assist compliance professionals in processing and checking the rising false positives in a constantly changing world.
 Crucially, the 4-Eye control, part of a market directive, is set to double the costs of compliance.

-In recent years, many organisations looked to leverage the AI disciplines of Natural Language Processing (NLP) and Machine Learning (ML), as proven technologies to increase the accuracy of financial crime detection.
-The use of Machine -Learning capabilities can also significantly reduce the efforts to manually review any false alerts generated.
+In recent years, many organisations looked to leverage the artificial intelligence (AI) disciplines of natural language processing (NLP) and machine learning (ML), as proven technologies to increase the accuracy of financial crime detection.
+The use of ML capabilities can also significantly reduce the efforts to manually review any false alerts generated.
 This intelligent AI-driven dual approach can drastically cut compliance costs while delivering reputational protection across all payment processes and counterparties, with a dramatic reduction in manual effort.

 An AI-powered approach can combine the benefits of NLP, knowledge based systems, with powerful ML capabilities, and also providing full explanations for alert review and internal and regulatory audits.
 Financial institutions need to understand and be confident about the actions being taken by the AI-based solutions and to explain to the auditors and regulators all decisions taken.